JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 The [Create a Compose Multiplatform app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial provides step-by-step instructions for creating a Kotlin Multiplatform project with Compose Multiplatform for Android, iOS, and desktop.
-You can also watch a [video tutorial](https://www.youtube.com/watch?v=5_W5YKPShZ4) on YouTube created by Kotlin Developer Advocate Sebastian Aigner.
+You can also watch a [video tutorial](https://www.youtube.com/watch?v=5_W5YKPShZ4) on YouTube created by a Kotlin Developer Advocate, Sebastian Aigner.

 ### What IDE should I use for building apps with Compose Multiplatform?

-We recommend using Android Studio IDE.
+We recommend using IntelliJ IDEA or the Android Studio IDE.
 For more details, see [Recommended IDEs and code editors](recommended-ides.md).

 ### Can I play with a demo application?
 Where can I find it?